Common mistakes during cat introductions.

 1.Humans are rushing the intro process.

-We humans are one impatient species.
-This process is not about us, it is about the cats in your care.
-Go slow and even slower if you see any adverse reactions like hissing, swatting or reactive body language.
+We, humans, are one impatient species.
+This process is not about us; it is about the cats in your care.
+Go slow and even slower if you see any adverse reactions like hissing, swatting, or reactive body language.
 Let the cats decide the pace.
 Be in control but relax.
 Don’t hesitate to go back if you feel uncomfortable.

-2. Learn cat body language.
+2.Humans are misinterpreting cat body language.

 Enemies – swatting, chasing, fighting.